DAOstack

 Using DAOstack:

-Community Engagement: Ensure community understands governance.
+Community Engagement: Ensure the community understands governance.

 Education: Educate members on voting and governance.